doanthuan/simplecart/README.md

 ## SimpleCart

-This is simple e-commerce platform based on Laravel framework
+This is simple e-commerce platform based on Laravel framework.

+It adapted from Magento structure so it's easy for you to customize UI and features.

 ## Installation